AdobeDocs/target-developers/src/pages/implement/client-side/atjs/target-atjs-faq.md

 ## How does at.js handle security issues like XSS and MITM attacks?

-Communication with the Adobe's EDGE network, enabled by at.js, happens only over HTTPS as long as the secureOnly option is set to true in the targetGlobalSettings() function ([targetGlobalSettings](/src/pages/implement/client-side/atjs/atjs-functions/targetglobalsettings.md)), otherwise at.js is allowed to switch between HTTP and HTTPS based on the page protocol.
+Communication with the Adobe Edge network, enabled by at.js, happens only over HTTPS as long as the `secureOnly` option is set to true in the targetGlobalSettings() function ([targetGlobalSettings](/src/pages/implement/client-side/atjs/atjs-functions/targetglobalsettings.md)), otherwise at.js is allowed to switch between HTTP and HTTPS based on the page protocol.

 The following headers are enforced by default:
 * HTTP Strict Transport Security (HSTS)